The Python library behind great charms

 charmcraft pack

-If you didn't take any wrong turn or simply left the charm exactly as it was, this has created a file called ops-example_ubuntu-22.04-amd64.charm
+If you didn't take any wrong turn or simply left the charm exactly as it was, this has created a file called ops-example_ubuntu-22.04-amd64.charm (the architecture bit may be different depending on your system's architecture).
+Use this name and the resource from the metadata.yaml to deploy your example charm to your local MicroK8s cloud:

 juju deploy ./ops-example_ubuntu-22.04-amd64.charm --resource httpbin-image=kennethreitz/httpbin

-Congratulations, you’ve just built your first Kubernetes charm using ops
+Congratulations, you’ve just built your first Kubernetes charm using ops!

 See Charm SDK | Clean up.

-API referenceRead our Code of conduct and:
+ops in actionops API referenceRead our Code of conduct and:

-bug using GitHub issues
+ops bug using GitHub issues